ibm-cloud-docs/mas-ms/operations.md

 IBM Maximo Application Suite Dedicated customers receive support coverage 24 hours per day, 7 days per week, 365 days per year.
 This includes IBM Support Community Portal access, comprehensive backup and restore, system monitoring and patching.
 24x7 emergency on-call support is available for Severity 1 or system down incidents.
 This is reserved for production outages where the application is unavailable or service has been severely degraded.
 IBM leverages an automated alert system integrated with our case ticketing system to provide timely customer response to Sev1 issues.

-Please follow [this link](https://www.ibm.com/support/pages/node/738881) for Severity and Repsonse guidelines from the IBM Global Support Team.
+Please follow [this link](https://www.ibm.com/support/pages/node/738881) for Severity and Response guidelines from the IBM Global Support Team.

 ## Data Center Locations
 {: #data-center-locations}